jovanovskajovana/gatsby-starter-styled-components/README.md

 export { Typography, Paragraph }
 ```

-> Simply by importing font files into the [Typography](./src/styles/Typography.js), it creates a URL with a unique identifier that you can use when declaring the`@font-face`.
-Just remember to set the right font-family in your [GlobalStyles](./src/styles/GlobalStyles.js) and also set the Typography component on top of the main [Layout](#layout).
+> By importing font files into the [Typography](./src/styles/Typography.js), it creates URL with a unique identifier that you can use to declare the `@font-face`.
+Just remember to set the right font-family in your [GlobalStyles](./src/styles/GlobalStyles.js) and also put the Typography component on top of the main [Layout](#layout).

 ### Theming